otivisan22/Code_Refactor_Horiseon/README.md

 ## Description

-As a marketing agency we were tasked to refactor the page for Horiseon by adding Semantic HTML and making the website more accessible.
+As a marketing agency we were tasked to refactor the page for Horiseon by adding Semantic HTML elements and making the website more accessible.
 This is a summary of the refactoring Horiseon SEO Consultants.

 # Getting started